 Are other floor plans available?

-The post & beam design of the Barn-House allows for a wide variety of floor plans.
 You can create your own floor plan to meet your needs, or work from standard floor plans.
 We will be glad to work with you to create the floor plan that will work best for you.
-Please see our Barn-House Floorplans page, where some examples are shown.
-Please also see our (links) How to Order and Barn-House Specifications, Prices and Gallery pages for more information and ideas.

 How is the kit shipped?
 What about unloading?

 The kit is shipped by truck.
 Generally, we use one of a few private carriers that we have worked with for many years.
 They guarantee competitive prices and the assurance of a safe, on-time delivery.
 A shipping quote can be given on request.
 When the truck arrives at your site, you are responsible for unloading it.
-Four adults should be ready to unload the kit.
+If we ship in a closed trailer, four adults should be ready to unload the kit.
+Depending on your location, we may be able to ship on a flatbed truck or trailer, which can be unloaded with a forklift provided by you.
 We recommend that you prepare the site well in advance of delivery, with materials upon which to stack the kit and tarps to protect it during assembly.
-With a little preparation and a willingness to work, most kits can be unloaded and stacked in two hours.
+With a little preparation and a willingness to work, most kits can be unloaded and stacked by hand in about two hours.

 Can I buy just the Construction Manuals or plans?